 When you are supporting computer systems for an organization, you will need to be able to communicate with co-workers, management, and clients who all have different levels of technical knowledge.
 Fortunately, not all positions require the same amount of communication skills so you can adapt your IT career to match your personal preferences.

 Every day, Computer User Support Specialists work with computer users who have limited IT knowledge.
 It is essential that you are able to provide clear and simple step-by-step instructions and remain patient at all times.
-You’ll definitely have to get used to saying “Have you tried turning it off and then on again?”.
+You’ll definitely have to get used to saying the ultimate IT tagline “Have you tried turning it off and then on again?”.
 You will also need to employ effective active listening skills as well.

 If you find it difficult to talk to people that do not have the same technical knowledge as you, a Network Support Specialist role may be more your style.
 In these roles you do have to communicate and work with others, you will primarily deal with other IT staff who will have a basic understanding of networking fundamentals.

 As a Network Administrator, you will be the bridge between management and the IT department.
 You’ll need to be able to explain your design to both IT staff and management, but you won’t often need to deal with company employees.
 Customer service skills are vital for Computer User Support Specialists but not as important for those in Network Support or Administration who only really have to deal with others who are IT-proficient.

 What type of problems do you like to solve?

 Problem-solving and critical thinking are essential skills for all three positions, but it is the type of problems that need to be solved that differ.
 Computer User and Network Support roles solve problems as they occur, and take steps to prevent them from occurring in the future.
 Contrastingly, Network Administrators need to use their logic to determine all the possible problems that could occur within the computer network and consider solutions for both within the network and amongst users.